GunnHJ/MiML/README.md

-# MiML
+# MiML (multiple imputation machine learning) project
 Code and data used for "How to Apply Variable Selection Machine Learning Algorithms with Multiply Imputed Data:  A Missing Discussion"

-# MiML (multiple imputation machine learning) project

 # Description of project